 In addition, in cooperation with the Centre Européen Universitaire de Nancy – Université de Lorraine, as of academic year 2012/2013, the Faculty offers a French-language degree – Le Master «Etudes Européennes», 2e année, spécialité «Droit de la Construction européenne».

-As of academic year 2017/2018 the University of Belgrade Faculty of Law offers another master program entirely taught in English language to its students: Master in Public Procurement Management – MPPM (see MPPM Curriculum) After the successful completion of this one year study program a student acquires 60 ECTS and two diplomas: one of the University of Belgrade with the academic title: Master in Public Procurement (under Serbian regulations) and of the University of Rome Tor Vergata with the academic title second level Master degree in Public Procurement Management (under Italian regulations), as it is the result of the collaborative work of the two mentioned universities.
+As of academic year 2017/2018 the University of Belgrade Faculty of Law offers another master program entirely taught in English language to its students: Master in Public Procurement Management – MPPM (see MPPM Curriculum).
+After the successful completion of this one year study program a student acquires 60 ECTS and Joint Master Degree of the University of Belgrade and of the University of Rome Tor Vergata with the academic title: Master in Public Procurement.
 More information on this program is available here.

 For more information contact Ms. Ljiljana Marić, Head of the Office for Post-Graduate studies by е-mail.